 Pupil's Name: Date of Birth: Class:

-Date and Time of Incident: Date and Time (of writing):
+Date and Time of Incident: Date and Time (of writing ;):

-Name (print): Name (print):
+Name (print):

-·····

 Signature

-lah Titla.

 Job Title:

 Record the following factually: What are you worried about?
 Who?
-What (if recording a

-verbal disclosure by a child use their words)?
+What (if recording a verbal disclosure by a child use their words)?
 Where?
 When (date and time of incident)?

 Any witnesses?

 What is the pupil's account/perspective?

 Professional opinion where relevant.

 Any other relevant information (distinguish between fact and opinion).
-Previous concerns
+Previous concerns etc.

-etc.

 What needs to happen?
-Note actions, including names of anyone to whom your

-information was passed and when.
+Note actions, including names of anyone to whom your information was passed and when.

-Chack to make sure your report is clear to someone also reading it

 Check to make sure your report is clear to someone else reading it.
 Please pass this form to your Designated Senior Person

-Time and date passed to DSP: \\\\\ Date Stamp: \\\\\
+Time and date passed to DSP: Date Stamp: